University of Minnesota Law School, J.D., 1984, Magna Cum Laude

 - U.S. Court of Appeals 8th Circuit

-Jim is chair of the firm's Antitrust, Franchise and Distribution practice group, is a former director of the firm, and is in charge of Briggs and Morgan’s pro bono programs.
+Jim is chair of the firm's Antitrust, Franchise and Distribution practice group and is a former director of the firm.
 Jim concentrates his litigation and counseling practice principally in the areas of:

 - Antitrust law